simdjson/simdjson/doc/ondemand.md

 To achieve performance, we introduced some key limitations that make the DOM API *streaming*: array/object iteration cannot be restarted, and fields must be looked up in order, and string/number values can only be parsed once.

+A code example illustrates our API from a programmer's point of view:

 ```c++
 ondemand::parser parser;